 Thirdly (is thirdly a word?
 This is something my English major did not teach me…), the menu features chicken with toppings.

 Chicken with toppings?
 Like how boring could this restaurant possibly be?
 After all of the hard work put into building the brick-and-mortar restaurant, advertising, et cetera, this place set itself up for disaster.
-With so much competition surrounding it, there was no chance a restaurant that only serves chicken could be successful in Nashville’s rapidly emerging food scene.
+With so much competition surround it, there was no chance a restaurant that only serves chicken could be successful in Nashville’s rapidly emerging food scene.

 But then the Spoon U team here at Vanderbilt decided to take a field trip to try out this so-called chicken with toppings “establishment” and I must say I was more than pleasantly surprised to find all of my worries eradicated.